All site types

 Daorson megalithic site, Bosnia

-Poprati, Federation of Bosnia and Herzegovina, Bosnia and Herzegovina
+Poprati, Herzegovina-Neretva, Bosnia and Herzegovina

 On a hilltop above the Neretva River valley, massive stone blocks fitted without mortar rise against the Herzegovina sky....